Canada Visa and Passport Requirements

 Visas are not required by nationals referred to in the chart above for stays of up to six months, except the following:

 • Nationals of Lithuania and Poland require a visa if their passport is not biometric.

 Nationals not referred to in the chart are advised to contact the high commission or embassy to check visa requirements for Canada.

 Persons wishing to attend a course of six months' duration or less, at any level, do not require a study permit.
-However, if there is the possibility that you will extend your period of study in Canada, or if you are a full-time student and wish to work on campus, you may apply for a study permit.
+However, if there is the possibility that you will extend your period of study in Canada, or if you are a full-time student and wish to work part-time, you may apply for a study permit.

-Depending on circumstance and nationality, certain applicants may need to undergo a medical examination in order to receive their visas; this must be carried out by a physician on Canada's list of Designated Medical Practitioners.
+Depending on circumstance and nationality, certain applicants may need to undergo a medical examination in order to receive their visas; this must be carried out by a doctor on Canada's list of Panel Physicians.